 Driving has been miserable for me for the last few weeks and it is all due to faulty wheel bearing.
 The loud rumbling sound comes from the wheels wherever I take a corner.

-This pain in the neck started in 2007 when I noticed the rumbling sound from the wheels and had to visit the nearest wheel shops in Puchong (my biggest mistake – little I knew back then that this shop was fraud and had used second rate parts).
+This pain in the neck started in 2007 when I noticed the rumbling sound from the wheels and had to visit the nearest wheel shops in Puchong (my biggest mistake – little I knew back then that this shop was a fraud and had used second rate parts).

-Unfortunately it did not…
+Unfortunately, it did not…

 It was prone to fail.
-So, I changed the wheel bearings again but it did not least long.
+So, I changed the wheel bearings again but it did not last long.
 Since then, I have changed the bearings several times and when I told the mechanics at my usual workshop, they started to look at other possible causes.

 But after a while, the bearings once again got faulty.
 There was one point where the bearings had cracked in the inside and the wheel almost came off.
-So this time, I opted to change to a brand new rear hub (which had me waiting for whole day because they ordered from a shop in KL).
+So this time, I opted to change to a brand new rear hub (which had me waiting for the whole day because they ordered from a shop in KL).
 That solved the problem but only temporarily.

 In the last few weeks, the rumbling sound from wheels was back and I was getting rather pissed off with it.
 I have spent so much money and yet nothing seems to be getting solved permanently.

-Then I looked the other thing that was changed in the fraudsters’ shop – the shock absorbers.
+Then I looked closer at the other thing that was changed in the fraudsters’ shop – the shock absorbers.
 To be fair, they used the original (so I think) KYB shock absorbers but realised that after the change, the body roll of my car during the cornering has increased tremendously.

 Could this be the other culprit that causing faulty wheel bearings?
 After all, at the cornering the soft suspension would have put a lot of pressure on the wheels; it could have contributed to the bearings getting damaged.

-So, I decided to change the suspensions as well.
-Besides I have passed the next 50,000 km mark and soft absorbers was not right for my kind of driving.
+Besides, I have passed the next 50,000 km mark and soft absorbers was not right for my kind of driving.
 The guys at the workshop recommended KYB gas shock absorbers but I had enough with that brand.
 But the mechanic clarified something to me.

-But still the brand KYB had become a phobia for me.
+But still, the brand KYB had become a phobia for me.

-The shop quoted me RM100 for rear wheel absorbers and RM195 for the front struts.
+The shop quoted me RM100 for rear-wheel absorbers and RM195 for the front struts.
 Total cost to replace suspension for all 4 wheels – RM590.
 I still had to change the wheel bearings though.

 Driving the last 2 days has been fun especially at the cornering.
 The softness has gone completely and the body roll has reduced by almost 80%.
 The ride has been firmer too.
 The Ducaros seems quieter too.